JanWood2013/JanEngineering/README.md

 (If an **image looks strange**, look for it on GitHub/My Profile/JanEngineering)
 🔗GitHub: https://github.com/JanWood2013

+**♟️Chess tournament results**
+//14.07.2026, 3:40pm//
+I finished the tournament on place 22 of 40.
+I played in the group from year 7 to year 11 (Germany).
+I played with 9 minutes on the clock and two of 7 games are Chess960 (the row where you king is standing normally is randomised).
+I can't play this so I lost one of this two.

 **Chess**
 //13.07.2026, 5:46pm//
 Have I told you I often play chess to improve my logical and strategic thinking yet?